Raúl Grijalva: Fossil fuel industry funding of climate change studies

 On February 24, 2015, as the ranking Democratic member of the United States House Committee on Natural Resources, Grijalva sent letters to seven institutions employing scientists who disagree with most other climate scientists on manmade climate change.
 The letters requested information on any funding from fossil fuel companies as well as copies of all emails about the content of their congressional testimony.
-One of the recipients, University of Colorado Professor Roger Pielke Jr., responded that he had already testified to Grijalva's committee that he has received no funding from fossil fuel interests, and characterized the letter as part of a politically motivated "witch-hunt".
+One of the recipients, University of Colorado professor Roger Pielke Jr., responded that he had already testified to Grijalva's committee that he has received no funding from fossil fuel interests, and characterized the letter as part of a politically motivated "witch-hunt".

 The heads of some mainstream scientific organizations criticized Grijalva's letters.
 Margaret Leinen, the president of the American Geophysical Union, posted on her AGU blog that in requiring information of only a few scientists, based only on their scientific views, Grivalja's action was contrary to academic freedom: "We view the singling out of any individual or group of scientists by any entity – governmental, corporate or other – based solely on their interpretations of scientific research as a threat to that freedom."
 The executive director of the American Meteorological Society wrote to Grijalva that his action "sends a chilling message to all academic researchers" and "impinges on the free pursuit of ideas that is central to the concept of academic freedom".
 In response to criticism that requesting communications was counter to principles of academic freedom, Grijalva said he was willing to eliminate that part of the request.

 Gun control

-Grijalva supports increasing restrictions on the purchase and possession of guns and increasing enforcement of existing restrictions on gun purchase and possession.
+Grijalva supported increasing restrictions on the purchase and possession of guns and increasing enforcement of existing restrictions on gun purchase and possession.
 He was one of the 67 co-sponsors of the 2007 Assault Weapons Ban, HR 1022.
-Grijalva has an F rating from the NRA.
+Grijalva had an F rating from the NRA Political Victory Fund.

 Health care

 As co-chair of the Progressive Caucus, Grijalva was a prominent supporter of a public option throughout the debate over the Patient Protection and Affordable Care Act.
 The House-approved Affordable Health Care for America Act included a public option, but the Senate version did not, and it was ultimately not a part of the final package.
-Grijalva has largely been supportive of the ACA since its passage and argued the Supreme Court should not overturn it during a segment with Representative Peter Roskam, who opposed the law, on the PBS NewsHour on March 28, 2012.
+Grijalva was largely supportive of the ACA from its passage and argued the Supreme Court should not overturn it during a segment with Representative Peter Roskam, who opposed the law, on the PBS NewsHour on March 28, 2012.

-Grijalva has a long history in community health activism as an early supporter of Tucson's El Rio Community Health Center.
-He supports single-payer health care, but voted for the ACA because he felt it was a major improvement over the status quo.
+Grijalva had a long history in community health activism as an early supporter of Tucson's El Rio Community Health Center.
+He supported single-payer health care, but voted for the ACA because he felt it was a major improvement over the status quo.